Building a Gift Range Chart: A Quick Guide & Template

 The bottom line: Your gift range chart doesn’t simply lay out the fundraising benchmarks your nonprofit needs to meet to achieve your goals.
 Completing a gift range chart can help you better understand what it will take to achieve your fundraising goals, as well as assess your fundraising strategy and lay out the steps you should take to be successful with it.

 How do you create a gift chart?

-When you create your first gift range chart, it may be useful to use a gift range calculator tool or a template (see ours below!) to get yourself started.
+When you create your first gift range chart, it may be useful to use a gift range calculator tool or a template (see ours below!) to get yourself started, as well as robust fundraising software.
 Note that you’ll need to tinker with a template or calculator-generated chart to make sure the final product is going to be useful for your campaign.